bj0rge/bjorgebot/README.md

 # bjorgebot
-A bot for twitter which get infos about beers
+A bot for twitter which gives infos about beers

 # Installation